mustbefail/meal-plan/client/README.md

 - **npm run dev**: Starts the development server.
 - **npm run build**: Builds the application for production.
-- **npm run preview**: Previews the production build.
+- **npm run start**: Previews the production build.
 - **npm run lint**: Runs ESLint to check code quality.
 - **npm run prepare**: Sets up Husky for Git hooks.

 The project is configured with ESLint and Husky to enforce code quality.
 Pre-commit hooks run linting on staged files using lint-staged.

 * **fix**: For bug fixes
 * **feat**: For new features